kiranskmr/banking_uc_pattern/README.md

-# banking_uc_pattern
+# Unity catalog Deployment patterns for banking in the Risk domain
-Solution accelerator for designing the deployment patterns in Unity catalog for the risk domain in banking.
+Solution accelerator for designing the deployment patterns in Unity Catalog for the risk domain in banking.